Dons (singer): Personal life

-When asked if there's a difference between his stage personality and his private self, Dons said, "Not at all, Dons is maybe louder than Arturs.
-Arturs is quieter and calmer.
+When asked if there's a difference between his stage personality and his private self, Dons said, "Not at all, Dons is maybe louder than Artūrs.
+Artūrs is quieter and calmer.
 I'd say they're twin brothers.
-Arturs is lazier than Dons, that's the only difference.
-When there's work to be done, Dons will always drive Arturs to work".
-Dons is avid about fitness, exercise and being an yoga practitioner.
+Artūrs is lazier than Dons, that's the only difference.
+When there's work to be done, Dons will always drive Artūrs to work".
+Dons is avid about fitness, exercise and being a yoga practitioner.
 He is a fan of the National Basketball Association.
 He often travels around the world, having lived in London and the United States.
+He owns the Engure Café with Kaspars Roga, who is the drummer of Prāta Vētra (Brainstorm).

 Dons was married to Lily (real name Linda Kalniņa), whom he met while as a contestant on the Latvian reality show Talantu Fabrikā (lit.
 'Talent Factory').
 The two were married from 2009 until 2013.
 He is currently in a relationship with Madara Mālmane.
-He owns the Engure Café with Kaspars Roga, who is the drummer of Prāta Vētra (Brainstorm).